Francis Galton: Awards and influence

 His statistical heir Karl Pearson, first holder of the Galton Chair of Eugenics at University College, London (now Galton Chair of Genetics), wrote a three-volume biography of Galton, in four parts, after his death.

 The flowering plant genus Galtonia was named after Galton.

 University College London has in the twenty-first century been involved in a historical inquiry into its role as the institutional birthplace of eugenics.
 Galton established a laboratory at UCL in 1904.
-Some students and staff have called on the university to rename its Galton lecture theatre.
-"Galton's seductive promise was of a bold new world filled only with beautiful, intelligent, productive people.
+Some students and staff have called on the university to rename its Galton lecture theatre, with journalist Angela Saini stating, "Galton's seductive promise was of a bold new world filled only with beautiful, intelligent, productive people.
 The scientists in its thrall claimed this could be achieved by controlling reproduction, policing borders to prevent certain types of immigrants, and locking away "undesirables", including disabled people."

+In June 2020, University College London (UCL) announced the renaming of a lecture theatre named after Galton because of his connection with eugenics.

 Published works

+Collections

+After Galton's death in 1911, his archive donated to University College London by his executors.
+The Galton Papers include material about Galton's personal life and family, correspondence, and papers relating to his scientific work.
+Material was subsequently added to the collection to through gifts from Galton's nephew and other family members, and via purchases made through Karl Pearson and other members of the Galton Laboratory.
+Galton's personal library was incorporated into the library of the Galton Laboratory; these books are also held at University College London.

+University College London also holds the papers of Galton's protégé Karl Pearson, the records of the Galton Laboratory, and successors to the Galton Professor role including J.B.S.
+Haldane and L.S.
+Penrose.

+The Royal Geographical Society holds material relating to Galton including photographs, correspondence and a telescope he used in expeditions.